 Giselle is a senior lawyer at the State Solicitor's Office and has a law degree from The University of Western Australia together with nearly 30 years' experience of varied legal practice in the government sector, both Commonwealth and State.
 Giselle currently specialises in the equal opportunity and discrimination areas of law and undertakes work for a variety of State Government departments and agencies.

 Giselle has a lifelong love of animals and a particular interest in animal welfare.
 She is a member of the RSPCA Perth Auxiliary and a volunteer dog walker at the Malaga shelter.
 As well, Giselle is a member of the Board of the Cat Haven and volunteers at their shelter and to help support fundraising events.
 Giselle has three rescue cats and a dog called Red.↑ Back to top

 Michelle De Ronchi

-Michelle has over 20 years’ executive leadership experience in the health, aged care sectors and training sectors most recently as CEO for St Ives Home Care/Enrich Living Services, one of the largest National Home Care Providers.
-A committed advocate for issues around ageing positively and planning for an ageing population, served as a Federal Board Director of the national peak body Leading Age Services Australia (LASA) and a Committee Member of the LASA Admissions and Governance Committee, Human Resources Working Group and Finance, Audit and Risk Committee for several years.
+Michelle has over 20 years’ executive leadership experience in the health, aged care and training sectors.
+She is currently the CEO of Oryx Communities, a West Australian owned aged care provider.
+A committed advocate for issues around ageing positively and planning for an ageing population, Michelle served as a Federal Board Director of the national peak body Leading Age Services Australia (LASA) and a Committee Member of the LASA Admissions and Governance Committee, Human Resources Working Group and Finance, Audit and Risk Committee for several years.

 As an avid animal lover, Michelle shares her home with two dogs, three cats and her partner.
 She believes in the ‘adopt, don't shop’ motto and that community engagement and education are key to effecting positive change in animal welfare, as well as tougher penalties for animal cruelty.↑ Back to top